New Coalition to Bolster Fight Against Ticks, Mosquitoes

 Stakeholder groups in the Vector-Borne Disease Network are conducting preliminary discussions in 2019 with plans for an official launch of the group's efforts in late 2019 or early 2020.
 Additional organizations and nonprofits with related missions are invited to participate.
-To express interest, contact ESA Director of Strategic Initiatives Chris Stelzig at email@example.com.
+To express interest, contact ESA Director of Strategic Initiatives Erin Cadwalader at firstname.lastname@example.org.

 MEDIA CONTACT: Joe Rominiecki, email@example.com, 301-731-4535 x3009

 ABOUT: ESA is the largest organization in the world serving the professional and scientific needs of entomologists and people in related disciplines.
 Founded in 1889, ESA today has more than 7,000 members affiliated with educational institutions, health agencies, private industry, and government.
 Headquartered in Annapolis, Maryland, the Society stands ready as a non-partisan scientific and educational resource for all insect-related topics.
 For more information, visit www.entsoc.org.

 Photo credits: (Tick) Scott Bauer, USDA Agricultural Research Service, Bugwood.org; (Mosquito) James Gathany, CDC Public Health Image Library